 Each student in the Environmental Engineering Minor program will be assigned an advisor in the Department of Geography and Environmental Engineering to work with them in developing a program that meets the requirements for the minor that is consistent with the educational requirements of their major field of engineering study.
-Requirements of the Minor Program consist of (1) a set of "core" science and mathematics courses, already common to the civil and chemical engineering majors, (2) four required courses (total of 11 credits) in environmental engineering, and (3) two elective courses, one of which is taken at the freshman or sophomore level and the other of which is taken at the junior or senior level.
-Lists of the core courses, required courses, and approved elective courses are provided subsequently.
-Other electives may be considered, but are subject to specific approval by the minor advisor.
+Requirements of the Minor Program consist of

+- a set of "core" science and mathematics courses, already common to the civil and chemical engineering majors, - four required courses (total of 11 credits) in environmental engineering, and - two elective courses, one of which is taken at the freshman or sophomore level and the other of which is taken at the junior or senior level.